thenuskinawfer/hello-world-amateur/README.md

 Here, i have now installed GitHub desktop and i have the cool VS Code with me, i added this sentence from VS code, lets see what happens

 10/24/2024 - Looking back at this after 4 years, such a kid lol.

+10/24/2024 - New Line from GitHub Repositories Extention on VS Code